galmail/QAproperties/README.md

 ## Pending Tasks

+- Style notifications like the headlines...
+- Style acceptPushNotifications like the signIn modal
+- Style terms modal
+- Style Welcome Screen

-- Finish the styles (change logo in app.scss)
+- Change logo in app.scss
+- Enable Push in server/_settings.js
-- Test Push Notifications Scenarios
+- Test Push Notifications Scenarios (fix bug when push repeat itself).

 Extras:

 - The Cartoon of the week Screen
 - Latest News Screen
-- Google Analytics
-- Mix Panel Analytics